JuliaLang/julia/doc/manual/metaprogramming.rst

         return :($ex + 1)
     end

-We can now execute ``sub2ind_staged_impl`` and examine the expression it returns::
+We can now execute ``sub2ind_gen_impl`` and examine the expression it returns::

-    julia> sub2ind_staged_impl((Int,Int), Int, Int)
+    julia> sub2ind_gen_impl((Int,Int), Int, Int)
     :(((I[1] - 1) + dims[1] * ex) + 1)

 So, the method body that will be used here doesn't include a loop at all
 - just indexing into the two tuples, multiplication and addition/subtraction.
 All the looping is performed compile-time, and we avoid looping during execution entirely.
-Thus, we only loop *once per type*, in this case once per ``N`` (except in edge cases where the function is staged more than once - see disclaimer above).
+Thus, we only loop *once per type*, in this case once per ``N`` (except in edge cases where the function is generated more than once - see disclaimer above).